cLeffNote44/datadestroyer/README.md

 <div align="center">

-**Enterprise-grade data privacy and governance platform with AI-powered sensitive data discovery**
+**Enterprise-grade data privacy and governance platform for any company that is serious about what they do**

+**This software could fit perfectly in many industries, healthcare, financial servcices, Tech and SaaS Companies, Insurance, Legal, HR, Recruitment, Education, Government**
+**Any segment that needs oversight, securitty, or that just deals with Compliance.**

+**This was a fun one to build! email us with feedback! cLeffNote@pm.me**

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![Django 4.2+](https://img.shields.io/badge/django-4.2+-green.svg)](https://www.djangoproject.com/)